gsathya/gsathya.github.io/content/blog/ssa/ssa.md

 {%- css %}{% include "public/css/message-box.css" %}{% endcss %}

 <div class="message-box">
 	<p><em>If you're wondering what the React compiler is, I recommend reading our recent <a href="https://react.dev/blog/2024/02/15/react-labs-what-we-have-been-working-on-february-2024#react-compiler">update post</a> for some background.
 This post is for anyone curious about the compiler theory behind it.
-You don't need to understand everything in this post to use the compiler. </em></p>
+Don't feel pressured to understand everything in this post to use the compiler. </em></p>
 </div>

 The React compiler implements numerous traditional compiler transformations,